Borador (Border Collie & Lab Mix): Info, Pictures, Facts, Traits

 Daily Exercise Requirements 🐕

 The Borador will require a good amount of exercise to stay healthy and happy.
-Walking is usually not enough activity for these dogs and would require walking more than two hours per day.
-Fetch, and games of hiding and seek can help reduce the amount of walking you need to do, as can any number of water games.
+Walking is usually not enough activity for these dogs and they would require walking more than 2 hours per day.
+Fetch and games of hide and seek can help reduce the amount of walking you need to do, as can any number of water games.
 The Borador is an excellent swimmer.

 Training 🦮